the-mold/adelante/interview/design-principles.md

 This principle suggests that using composition (combining multiple smaller classes or components to create a larger system) is often preferable to using inheritance (creating new classes by inheriting from existing ones), as it can lead to a more flexible and maintainable codebase.

+# Domain driven design(DDD)
+Developing system with deep understanding of the system domain.
+Promotes:
+- domain specific language that is shared and used by everyone